-Minimum age to participate is 7 years old accompanied by an adult (parent or guardian) All minors must be accompanied by parent or guardian All bookings must be made by adults age 18 and over.
+The minimum age to participate is seven years old, accompanied by an adult (parent or guardian).
+All minors must be accompanied by a parent or guardian.
+All bookings must be made by adults aged 18 and over.

 Zip Around Koloa And Visit These Famous Locations